📅 Last Reviewed: July 2026 · ✍️ By: PSLE Hero Editorial Team

 | Nervousness | 他很紧张 | 他的心扑通扑通地跳个不停,手心满是汗水,脑海一片空白,只听见自己的心跳声。 |

 The first 2–3 sentences of a composition heavily influence the examiner's impression.
-Here are three proven opening techniques with examples:
+Here are three effective opening techniques with examples:

 Using one or two well-placed idioms in the 转 and 合 sections can meaningfully boost Language marks.
 Teach your child to use idioms naturally — placed at the right moment in the story.